Hong Kong acid attacks: 16 May 2009 incident

-An unrelated incident had happened approximately one week prior to the second attack.
-Four persons were injured on 4 May, in Tsuen Wan District when a woman attempting to clear an ant nest spilled a mix of bleach, acid and insecticide to the street below.
+An unrelated incident had occurred approximately one week before the second attack.
+Four persons were injured on 4 May, in Tsuen Wan District when a woman attempting to clear an ant nest spilled a mix of bleach, acid and insecticide onto the street below.
 The incident, which injured a police officer and a baby girl, was initially thought to be a possible copycat of the December attack.
-The woman, who had just moved to the 12th-story flat on Hueng Woo Street, was arrested.
+The woman, who had just moved to the 12th-story flat on Heung Woo Street, was arrested.

 8 June 2009 incident

-A mere few hours after the announced cameras had been turned on, a third attack occurred around 8 pm on 8 June at the intersection of Nelson and Sai Yeung Choi streets.
-Some three hundred police officers flocked to the area in an attempt to capture the culprit.
+On 8 June, a few hours after the announced cameras had been turned on, a third attack occurred around 8 pm at the intersection of Nelson and Sai Yeung Choi streets.
+Three hundred police officers flocked to the area in an attempt to capture the culprit.
 The modus operandi was very similar to the first two attacks, and resulted in 24 injuries, including several tourists.
 Yau Tsim Mong district councillor Hau Wing-Cheong noted: "This acid throwing is obviously a challenge to the police.
 It is an unscrupulous crime.
 The formal operation of the sky eyes was not supposed to be known by outsiders and the district council had planned to announce it after a meeting on Tuesday."
 Several detective teams were dispatched from other units, such as the anti-triad unit and blue-beret police.
-In light of the poor quality of the recorded images, which may turn out to be unusable, councillor Henry Chan Man-Yu called the HK$1.7 million system "a waste of money", and another councillor criticised the government for failing to inform the councillors of the purchasing and tendering process.
+In light of the poor quality of the recorded images, councillor Henry Chan Man-Yu called the HK$1.7 million system "a waste of money", and another councillor criticised the government for failing to inform the councillors of the purchasing and tendering process.

-The attack elicited outraged reactions from several Hong Kong politicians, who noted, like Wing-Cheong that the attack was clearly a direct insult to the police.
+The attack elicited outraged reactions from several Hong Kong politicians, who, like Wing-Cheong, noted that the attack was clearly a direct insult to the police.
 Legislative Councilor Paul Tse Wai-Chun noted his worry about Hong Kong's reputation for safety, since several tourists had been injured: "We don't want our good name being tarnished overnight by the attacker.
 Police have to gear up to make an arrest to help regain the confidence of tourists."
 The government's total bounty for information soon reached HK$900,000, while Donald Tsang called the attacks "cold-blooded and malicious" in a televised broadcast.
-Meanwhile, local business owners have begun to grow concerned and many now stock water in case of a fourth incident.
+Meanwhile, local business owners began to grow concerned and many stocked water in case of a fourth incident.